 According to the National Safety Council (NSC), there were 7,804,940 sports and recreational injuries resulting in emergency room visits from 2013 to 2018.
 The risk of injury is clearly very prevalent in this field, and we are there to try and help you through the difficult aftermath when you were injured due to another’s negligence.

-At Agruss Law Firm, LLC, our personal injury attorneys have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, our personal injury attorneys have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a sports or recreation injury, contact our office today for a free consultation.

 Assumption of Risk Doctrine

 The term “assumption of risk” may come up in a personal injury claim regarding a sports injury.
 This doctrine is a defense in a personal injury lawsuit which essentially states that the plaintiff voluntarily took on the risk associated with the sport in which they were involved at the time of the injury.
 If there was an injury from one player to the other in the midst of a soccer game, that player would not really be able to sue the other, otherwise, every collision in a game may be considered a lawsuit.